mugiseyebrows/pyfindlib/readme.md

   -gitstat             print git status summary

 predicates:
+  -type d              is directory
+  -type f              is file
   -mtime DAYS          if DAYS is negative: modified within DAYS days,
                        if positive modified more than DAYS days ago -ctime DAYS          same as -mtime, but when modified metadata not content